Composition

 is not always possible with overloads or event without them (which happened

-in 1.x versions of fnts
+in 1.x versions of fnts).

-is used to apply a list of functions
+Commonly, as well as in fnts, compose is used to apply a list of functions

 to an argument, passing the result of each application to the next one in a